15 patents in this list

 An offshore wind turbine mounted on a floating platform with enhanced stability to maintain the turbine blades in an optimal position for power generation.
 The platform is designed to minimize pitch and roll motions, keeping the turbine upright and avoiding excessive nacelle accelerations.
 This stability is achieved through several features, including a low center of gravity, pitch stiffness provided by the mooring system, and a pitch eigenperiod that matches the wave frequency.

-6. Rapid Cable Tensioning Method for Erecting Tall Towers and Wind Turbines
+6. Method for Erecting Towers Using Motorized Winch and Pre-Attached Tensioned Cables

 Vestas Wind Systems A/S, 2019